cvat-ai/cvat/site/content/en/docs/manual/advanced/slice-and-join.md

 The **Slice mask/polygon** (![Slicing tool icon](/images/slicing-tool-icon.jpg))
 is compatible with both mask and polygon annotations.

-This tool is useful in scenarios where multiple object in an image are annotated with one label labels, and there is a need to slice this label into multiple labels.
+This tool is useful in scenarios where multiple objects in an image are annotated with one shape, and there is a need to slice this label into multiple labels.

 ![Slicing tool](/images/slicing-tool-01.jpg)